+Disaster Preparedness

-1. Disaster Preparedness: The University has a comprehensive disaster preparedness plan for emergencies such as earthquakes and fires.
+The University has a comprehensive disaster preparedness plan for emergencies such as earthquakes and fires.
 To be prepared, all residents are encouraged to bring an extra blanket, a flashlight, enough non-perishable food, water for three days, and a first-aid kit.
 Students are advised to thoroughly review evacuation instructions posted on the back of their room doors upon arrival.
+This includes students with disabilities and Access Functional Needs.